Where to Stay in Hurghada, Egypt

 Booking Timing

 November through March is peak season — European winter sun holidays drive high occupancy and elevated prices.
 Book four to six weeks ahead for peak period travel.
 Summer (June–August) is quieter, cheaper, and hot (air temperature 36–38°C, sea temperature 26–28°C).
-Egyptian domestic tourists are present but the European crowd is smaller in summer.

 For practical information on activities and what to do from your base, see our Hurghada city guide.
+Day tours from Hurghada — boat trips to Giftun Islands, snorkelling, and desert quad excursions — can be booked through Marina operators or online in advance.

 Frequently Asked Questions